 CADC Degree Program Overviews

-Certified alcohol and drug counselors (CADCs) work in hospitals, health clinics, private practices, and treatment centers treating individuals who have problems with drug and alcohol abuse and addiction.
-Those interested in a career as a CADC can pursue degrees in addiction or substance abuse counseling.
+Certified alcohol and drug counselors work in hospitals, health clinics, private practices, and treatment centers.
+They provide counseling to individuals who have problems with drug and alcohol abuse and addiction.
+Those interested in careers as CADCs can pursue degrees in addiction or substance abuse counseling.
 Programs are commonly offered at the associate's and bachelor's degree levels.

 Associate's Degrees in Alcohol and Drug Counseling